Blair Witch, a found-footage horror game based on the classic film, has just been announced at E3 2019.

 Beyond a lot of shaky first-person footage of a horrifying forest, there’s not a lot on offer, but that iconic final scene from the original movie has been recreated.

-You can check it out for yourself in the trailer below:
+You can check it out for yourself in the footage above.

 Details are pretty scarce beyond that, but we know that Blair Witch will be available later on August 30, which means you can freak yourself out later this summer.